jamesturk/pynotes/generators-comprehensions.rst

 Comprehensions
 --------------

-We don't need to define a function to create a generator, we can also use a **generator comprehension**.
+We don't need to define a function to create a generator, we can also use a **generator expression**.

-A generator comprehension is a statement in the format:
+A generator expression is a statement in the format:

 (*expr* ``for`` *var* ``in`` *iterable*)